Additional sample IAM policies for Session Manager

 Use the variable

 in an AWS Identity and Access Management (IAM) permissions policy.
-Users can end only sessions they started.
-This method doesn't work for accounts that use federated IDs to grant access to AWS.
-Federated IDs use the variable{aws:userid}
+Federated users can end only sessions they started.
+For unfederated users, use Method 1.
+For federated users, use Method 2. -

 Use tags supplied by AWS tags in an IAM permissions policy.
 In the policy, you include a condition that allows users to end only sessions that are tagged with specific tags that have been provided by AWS.
 This method works for all accounts, including those that use federated IDs to grant access to AWS.